Can I Be Found Guilty For a Traffic Ticket Even If the Date I Got the Ticket Is Improperly Shown?

-The Belief That a Traffic Charge Will Be Tossed If Information Is Inaccurately Shown Is a Myth.
-A Traffic Charge Will Be Thrown Out Only If the Inaccurately Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.
+The Belief That a Traffic Ticket Is Always Thrown Out For Any Details Improperly Shown Is False.
+A Traffic Ticket Will Not Be Thrown Out Unless the Improperly Shown Details Could Mislead the Accused Person When Deciding to Fight the Charge or Fail to Appear and Risk Being Convicted.

 The Provincial Offences Act, R.S.O.
 1990, c.
 P.33, being the statute that prescribes, among other things, the way certain charges, or offences, should be dealt with, contains the requirements that a traffic ticket should be, "... complete and regular on its face ...", per section 9.1(2) of the Provincial Offences Act.
 Where a flaw exists, section 34 of the Provincial Offences Act, generally, provides the authority for amendment of the flaw; however, this authority to amend is only available when the person charged with the offence, or an agent of that person such as a paralegal, is present and therefore is able to receive details of the amendment.
 Accordingly, where the person charged is absent and without a representative appearing, the Court is faced with the incapacity to amend the document; and according to section 9.1(3), the proceeding shall be quashed, or in common words, the ticket shall be thrown out.
 This raises the question of when is the traffic ticket, "... complete and regular on its face ...".
 Troublesome for many is the misperception that the traffic ticket must be perfectly complete.
 Specifically, section 9.1 and section 34 of the Provincial Offences Act state: